ammazza/sftest/README.md

 first pair of string that have that  distance or less are returned as result and the search terminates.

+By choice,  no validation  is attempted  on the  input.
+The  application handles correctly (and  returns the _invalid_  result) for  sequences that are  empty or with  one string  only,  otherwise  the search  function  that  be tricked  into accepting _unplanned_ input,  e.g. operating on numbers and  finding the closest by some definition of distance.

 #### Other string distances

 The  Hamming  distance was  chosen  because  it's  simple  to compute  and  well